Sarah Palin visited Dallas salon at center of controversy while the owner served jail time for refusing to close

 Palin, who was the 2008 Republican nominee for vice president alongside John McCain, visited the salon while she was on her way to Austin to visit her daughter, the station reports.

 Palin posed for a photo with people inside Salon A La Mode, which has remained open despite county-wide stay-at-home orders.
-On Tuesday Luther was sentenced to seven days in jail after she ignored multiple court orders to close her salon — one of which she ripped up at a rally in front of Frisco Town Hall.
+On Tuesday, Luther was sentenced to seven days in jail after she ignored multiple court orders to close her salon — one of which she ripped up at a rally in front of Frisco Town Hall.
+[Update: Luther was released Thursday afternoon; read the latest here.]

 Luther's case became a rallying cry for "Open Texas" protesters who oppose shutdowns even as the coronavirus continues to spread rapidly in the state.
 Texas Lieutenant Governor Dan Patrick — who previously made headlines for saying grandparents like him would be willing to die to preserve the economy for future generations — paid Luther's $7,000 fine.